 Working with a group of people, or just another person, using technology has many advantages.
 Modern tools let users share drafts, comments and publish results.
 With the advent of cloud services, students and teachers can work together more effectively.

-Both Box and Dropbox are great ways to store and share files with others in the cloud.
+bDrive (Google Drive), Box and Research Hub all offer great ways to store and share files with others in the cloud.
 Users simply upload their files into these tools and share a link with their collaborators.
-It's easier than keeping track of emails with attached documents and makes your files available anywhere you have internet access.
-Both tools provide free storage, making it possible to share videos from class or an entire semesters worth of Powerpoint files and readings for free.
-Using Box also allows you to view popular file types and leave comments.
+It is easier than keeping track of countless emails with attached documents and versions of documents, and makes your files available anywhere you have internet access.
+Many tools also allow you to store files on your device if you know that you won't have internet.
+Each of these tools provide free storage, making it possible to share videos from class or an entire semester's worth of Powerpoint files and readings for free.

-Wiki's have gotten a bad wrap by many in academia, because they are inconsistent and sometimes unreliable sources.
-As a collective knowledgebase though, they are very strong collaboration tools. bSpace has a wiki tool that makes it easy to track changes made by students, but more importantly it can create a living, breathing document.
 As students research topics in your course they can work together to build and refine a wiki page/resource.
-Posts created in a wiki can be a starting point for discussion about a topic between students both in and out of the classroom.
-Since it is all private in bSpace, you can keep track of all of the changes being made, so that it becomes a reliable source of information as well a learning experience.
+Posts created in a wiki can be a starting point for discussions about a topics between students both in and out of the classroom.
+Since it is all private in bCourses, you can keep track of all of the changes being made, so that it becomes a reliable source of information as well a learning experience.
 Students can get experience writing in legal form and since everyone in class can read the wiki updates, they will likely put forth high quality work.
-Wiki's in bSpace can also be transferred from one semester to the next, creating a consistently updated resource for students.
+Pages in bCourses can also be transferred from one semester to the next, creating a consistently updated resource for students.